briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 However, to keep things general, we have not assumed these constraints.
 To avoid confusion between these different forms of altruism, we have opted to use the more general term “cooperation” in our manuscript.

-We have added a note to the Methods main text to refer the reader to the Supplement for this discussion of the connection to altruism:
+In the Methods section of the main text, we now refer the reader to the Supplement for this discussion of the connection to altruism:

 >Because cooperators improve group productivity (Equation 4) but drop in proportion within mixed groups, this form of cooperation would also qualify as "multi-level altruism" (see Supplementary Material and [Kerr et al. (2004)](http://dx.doi.org/10.1016/j.tree.2003.10.004)).